scottcarr/scottcarr.github.com/_posts/2014-06-18-2014-most-popular-r-packages.md

 ---
 layout: post
 published: true
-title: The most popular R packages (according to rstudio.com)
+title: The most popular R packages, according to RStudio
 summary: A legimate use of a word cloud
 ---